VDR Ch. 14, Part 1: Letters of Intent—The Other Term Sheet

 - Hiring A Developer?
 Get It In Writing And Signed First

 - Venture Deals Review Ch.
-6, Part 2: ROFR, No-Shop & D&O Insurance
+6, Part 2: Other Terms of the Term Sheet

 - Venture Deals Review Ch.
-4, Part 1: Liquidation Preference
+4, Part 1: Economic Terms of the Term Sheet

 - Silicon Valley Review S4, Ep8: Key Man Insurance v.
 Key Holder Clauses